pernexasGmbH/SAP-Documents-Dashlet/README.md

 # SAP-Documents-Dashlet
-Dashlet display documents that are linked to SAP via connexas.
+Complimentary dashlet to display documents that are linked to SAP via connexas.

-As the provider of the certified Alfresco-SAP interface "connexas" we a proud of offer our customers this enhancement for free.
+We are proud to offer this complimentary dashlet to all our customers for free.
+You are allowed to install and use it.
+You even can change the code if desired.
+Please note, there is no guarantee on it.
+Also refer to the wiki page.